claytron5000/myblog/_posts/2019-03-22-best-job-ever.md

 ```
 Array.from(document.querySelectorAll('.article__body h2')).filter(h2 => parseInt(h2.innerText.substring(0,1))).map(h2 => { return {name: h2.innerText, dataParagraph: h2.nextSibling}})
 ```
 This is a little leap ahead, but I'm learning here.
-We now have something that looks like it's taking shape, an object with a company name, and a paragraph that contains out data.
+We now have something that looks like it's taking shape, an object with a company name, and a paragraph that contains my data.
 However, I know there are a bunch of empty paragraphs and figures following some titles.
 Basically, we want to do a `nextSibling` on each subsequent element until we get a paragraph with content.
 Do you think we should start making functions? [very gravelly voice] Where we're going, we don't **need** functions.

 ```
 Array.from(document.querySelectorAll('.article__body h2')).filter(h2 => parseInt(h2.innerText.substring(0,1))).map(h2 => { return {name: h2.innerText, dataParagraph: h2.nextSibling.innerText ? h2.nextSibling : h2.nextSibling.nextSibling.nextSibling.nextSibling}})